olivervon/soc-lab/setup/README.md

 #### Cost validation

-We verified the workspace usage immediately after creation to ensure that no logs are being ingested and that the estimated cost remains zero.
+I verified the workspace usage immediately after creation to ensure that no logs are being ingested and that the estimated cost remains zero.

 ![Usage and estimated costs](../screenshots/setup/04-law-usage-zero.PNG)